 Verdict: Zero 10X for speed and EMOVE Cruiser for range

-The EMOVE Cruiser is exactly as it sounds — a practical, long ranged scooter, meant for cruising.
-Nearly no scooter at its under $1300 pricepoint has the same range or features that make it suitable as scooter to rack up miles on.
-The tubeless pneumatic tires are incredibly flat resistant, and easily repaired with slime if you end up with one.
-Excellent ride quality and a massive battery pack will not only enable, but actually encourage you to do those long distances on this scooter.
+The EMOVE Cruiser is exactly as it sounds — a practical long-ranged scooter, meant for cruising.
+Nearly no scooter at its under $1300 price point has the same range or features that make it suitable as a scooter to rack up miles on.
+The tubeless pneumatic tires are incredibly flat-resistant and easily repaired with slime if you end up with one.
+Excellent ride quality and a massive battery pack will not only enable but actually encourage you to do those long distances on this scooter.

 The Zero 10X, on the other hand, is a performance-oriented monster scooter.
 Its dual motors, fully hydraulic brake system (24 Ah premium version), and beefy controllers make it an on or off-road beast.
 It has one of the best suspension systems we’ve seen on any scooter.
 It can be fitted with off-road tires for even more performance.
 Finally, despite its power, it still has very good range, though nowhere near that of the electron-sipping Cruiser.